 Holistic theology is deemed to be the natural corollary of the life of being.
 Being is characterized by love, vitality, overflowing vibrancy, creativity and reorganization as reflected in the life of Chavara.
 Being involves process, movement and experience.
 Life of having, on the other hand, comes from our need for power, from which Chavara always kept a distance, as it is associated with survival, dominance, and aggression.
-Being oneself truly and fully requires making oneself empty and poor and ready to give up for others.1 According to Meister Eckhart, being or wholeness is through an action of non-action.
-It is a form of letting go of oneself.
+Being oneself truly and fully requires making oneself empty and poor and ready to give up for others.
+According to Meister Eckhart, being or wholeness is through an action of non-action.
+It is a form of

+&lt;sup>1Fromm, To Have or to Be, 93. letting go of oneself.
 While we recall that Chavara was an activist and contemplative at the same time, we find to be paradoxical.
 As we know, the greatest truths of life are paradoxical in nature.
 Journey towards wholeness becomes natural through prayer and intimacy with God; for, human nature is essentially spiritual.